Regional Variation in “Rudolph the Red-Nosed Reindeer” (2017)

 Children, united and deafening: LIKE A LIGHTBULB

-Noticing these discrepancies, I began to investigate them two years ago, via a Google Forms survey peddled around various corners of the internet.
+This research was conducted via a Google Forms survey.
 I divided the added lyrics into two categories: repetitive and innovative.
 Repetitive lyrics largely repeat the last word or two of the preceding line (example: “all of the other reindeer (REINDEER)”.
 Innovative lyrics add something entirely new, which cannot be predicted from the preceding line (example: “as they shouted out with glee (YIPPEE)”.
 At the end of the survey I asked three demographic questions: decade when the respondent first learned the song, and the respondent’s home state and city (stressed as optional).
 All data was collected anonymously and all survey questions were optional.

-I found basically no variation within the repetitive lyrics: people either followed Gene Autry or said nothing at all.
-They are as follows:
+I found basically no variation within the repetitive lyrics: people either followed the song or said nothing at all.

-All of the following results are therefore focused on the far more interesting and infinitely creative innovative lyrics.
+All of the following results are therefore focused on the far more creative innovative lyrics.
+If you haven’t taken the survey yet, I suggest taking it here before you look at the results.

 Note that charts were only made for lyrics that had at least 10% of responses.
 The charts show the most common response(s), and other selected responses are listed in chart form.
-Blank responses were not included, which is the source of the variation in total responses for each lyric.
+Blank responses and “no lyric” responses were not included, which is the source of the variation in total responses for each lyric.

 Now to the lyrics…